 Shimon Haber is one of most famous American, but also world’s film critics.
 Here, at this website you can find many of his past and also upcoming reviews.

-Shimon Haber career started to rise in the mid 80’s, when this subject was still unknown terrain.
+Shimon Haber’s career started to rise soon after finishing his academic education at Technion Institute of Technology in Israel and when this subject was still unknown terrain.
 Before him there were not many people active in that field, except for few enthusiasts, from which the most notable was the Polish former chemical merchant Andre Bazen.

 Like all people who appear among the first at something, and Shimon came to his position by arranging many small things.
 Some may say he was just lucky, but we must not forget how much courage it takes at every start, and probably a certain amount of coolness and waiver of certain ideals.

 Shimon Haber was born in 1965 in New Jersey, where completed his high school.
 Shimon received a Bachelor’s degree in history and world literature at the University of Michigan and MA in General Literature and Theory of Literature at the Faculty of Philology in Bern.
 Since 1990 permanently lives in Teaneck and where Shimon Haber works as a film critic and columnist for various newspapers (” Free World”, “Wreath”, “Nick “, “Sunday Jersey”, “Morning Paper” and others).
 In year 1992 Mr. Haber was awarded the National Prize for movie criticism, “Velor Vanor”.
 Since 1994 Shimon writes weekly columns in various newspapers.
 One of those is “News from Lilliput” in which he dissects society, politics and culture of war and post-war Europe.
 For the texts of the series “1996” he gets the award of national journalists’ association and in 2002 receives another award for his contribution to movie criticism.